Quickstart — Agentuity Documentation

 # or: bun run deploy

 Your agent is now live with a public URL.
-View deployments, logs, and more in the App.
+View deployments, logs, and more in the Web App.

 What's Next?